-A carburetor is a device used in petrol or similar liquid fuel engines by means of which the fuel mixed with air, is supplied into the induction manifold of the engine.
+A carburettor is a device used in petrol or similar liquid fuel engines by means of which the fuel mixed with air, is supplied into the induction manifold of the engine.

-The main object of the carburetor is to supply the required quantity of fuel and air mixture of the correct strength as dedicated to the load condition of the engine.
+The main object of the carburettor is to supply the required quantity of fuel and air mixture of the correct strength as dedicated to the load condition of the engine.

-There are three important types of carburetor available in market,
+There are three important types of carburettor available in the market,

 Here I will like to share details about Amal Carburetor with you

 An Amal carburetor is used in small petrol engine which drives motorcycles and scooters.

 Amal carburetor is capable of maintaining uniform mixture strength throughout the throttle opening range.

 This is done by means of a tapered needle, adjustably attached to the throttle valve in Amal Carburetor.

 You can also watch and Subscribe to our YouTube Channel for Engineering Educational Videos, by clicking here https://goo.gl/4jeDFu